 Level 1 Accreditation

-By successfully completing our Meditation Teacher Training course, in conjunction with our Meditation & Mindfulness for Beginners course, you graduate with Level 1 Accreditation and receive a Certificate of Completion.
+By successfully completing our Meditation Teacher Training Course (in conjunction with our Meditation & Mindfulness for Beginners Course), or our Teacher Training Retreat, you graduate with Level 1 Accreditation and receive a Certificate of Completion.

 Minimum hours: 60

 Level 1 Accreditation satisfies the requirements of Insurance Providers but NOT the minimum requirements for membership with Meditation Australia.

 Level 2 Accreditation requires completion of an additional 20 hours of training.
 None of these additional hours need to be contact hours, but we recommend that you aim to complete an additional 10 to 15 contact hours where possible.

 Minimum hours: 80

 When completed, you can then apply for a Provisional Membership with Meditation Australia.

 Note that you must have been a Provisional Member with Meditation Australia for two years before you can apply for Full Membership.